Skip to content

 ethernet

-Once the router is successfully connected to the internet, a green dot will appear next to "Ethernet" on the INTERNET page of the Web Admin Panel.
+Once successfully connected to the internet, a green dot will appear in the Ethernet section on the INTERNET page.

 Please refer to Connect to the Internet via an Ethernet cable for detailed instructions.